Table of Content

 • Then, breathe out and lean back to your bed.

-• Place your weight onto your hands, forearms, and elbows.
+• Place your weight on your hands, forearms, and elbows.

-• As you lean on your elbows, put your hands at your pelvis.
+• As you lean on your elbows, put your hands on your pelvis.

 • Now, you have to release your lower back and buttocks as you push yourself downward.